 Process: Washed & Sun Dried

-1300 small farm holders from the Gashikanwa Commune in the Ngozi Province produce this coffee that is named for the local Gatukuza Wash Station.
+1200 small farm holders from the Tangara Commune in the Ngozi Province produce this coffee and the number 7 refers to the lot number produced from the Nkanda was station.
 The vast majority of these small farm holders manage an average of 200 trees apiece on single, 1-acre plots or smaller.

 Grind: Medium fine